AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

    * Search query starts with - Enter a character or string of text that must be at the beginning of the shopper's query.
    * Search query ends with - Enter a character or string of text that must be at the end of the shopper's query.

    The results appear immediately in the *Test your rule* pane and are numbered by priority.
-You can use the *Results per row* slider in the upper-right to change the number of products in each row.
+You can use the *Results per row* slider in the upper    right to change the number of products in each row.

    ![Rule - simple](assets/rule-simple-test.png)